 One day when Rose came up for a visit, I told Bugsy I wanted to get a picture of her for my archives, so he sat in the living room and I took Rose’s picture over his shoulder.
 The following semester, Bugsy’s brother Don and I moved into the house next door and I think we were even paying less rent for more space.

-Here’s another shot of my room, with me seated at my trusty Olivetti.
+The picture on top shows me seated at my trusty Olivetti.
 Within a year, I’d write my first play on that machine, inspired by my year in San Francisco attending City College.
 And that play would be my first big break as a writer because it was staged at the University of Illinois and then invited to the National Theater Festival Regional, where it got a standing ovation.
 But that’s another story with another set of pictures.
 This is the real place that story was based on, inhabited by a real cast of characters.
 If you ever want to check out that play, however, you can read a sample for free on my smashwords site.
 It’s called Mrs. Roses’ Boarding House.